 BCC conducts assessment both at the campus and university level.
-Governance is reviewed and assessed at the University level via the collective bargaining process and in reviews of policies and procedures by the Chancellor and Vice Chancellors during their annual evaluation process.
+Governance is reviewed and assessed at the University level via the collective bargaining process and in reviews of policies and procedures by the chancellor and vice chancellors during their annual evaluation process.
 This is done with feedback through surveys, focus groups, open meetings, and the commentary provided by the University Faculty Senate and University Student Senate.
 CUNY solicits information from alumni, faculty, staff, students, and other constituent groups.

-At the campus level, the BCC Office of Institutional Research, Planning and Assessment collaborates with campus constituents to offer, collect, distill, and disseminate the results of the Faculty and Staff Satisfaction Survey.
-This is used for changes and planning.
+At the campus level, the BCC Office of Institutional Research, Planning and Assessment collaborates with campus constituents to offer, collect, distill, and disseminate the results of the Faculty and Staff Satisfaction Survey, to be used for reflection and future planning.
+All department directors are evaluated annually by their supervisors, as are all executives.
 Leadership and administration are assessed for effectiveness through the annual evaluation process and during the response to the PMP.

-The College Senate assisted in a survey that demonstrates evidence-based decision making within the Senate and across campus (New Governance Plan 2016-2017; A Review of the COACHE Survey).
-This resulted in the creation of new faculty guidelines for reappointment, tenure, promotion and increased transparency in areas of concern regarding men and women of color; specifically regarding hiring, retention, and promotion.
+The College Senate assisted in a survey that demonstrates evidence-based decision making across campus (COACHE Survey).
+This resulted in the creation of new faculty guidelines for reappointment, tenure, and promotion, and increased transparency in areas of concern regarding men and women of color, specifically regarding hiring, retention, and promotion.